200percentmicky/chadmusic/docs/commands.md

 ### [p]votepercentage | /settings votepercentage `<percentage>`

-Changes the voting percentage required to skip a track.
+Changes the vote-skip percentage requirement for placing votes to skip a track.

 | Arguments | Type | Description |
 | --------- | ---- | ----------- |